mmesh/docs/docs/platform/iam/users.md

 # Users

-mmesh has two types of users:
+mmesh has three types of users:

-- The account administrator, which is considered the account owner.
+- **Account administrator**, who is considered the account owner.
+This user has full access to the account (via webUI or `mmeshctl`) and will be associated with the billing system.
+There can only be one per account.

-- Normal users.
+- **Admin Users** are adminitrators users of the tenant.
+These users haver full access to the tenant/s (via webUI or `mmeshctl`) by the Security Groups assigned.
+Each new such user added has an additional fee.

-There is no limit to the number of normal users you can create.
+- **Proxy Users** are only allowed to access resources assigned through ACLs and that are exposed through Virtual Services.
+These users are not allowed to access the webUI or use `mmeshctl` to interact with the API.
+Each new such user added has an additional fee.

 ### Administration